hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 sudo -u mapr hadoop mfs -ls /testbinarytable1volume
 ```

-☝ The volume's name is: test.binarytable1 and it will be mounted as <ins>/testbinarytable1volume/</ins> in the EDF File System.
+☝ The volume's name is: test.binarytable1 and it will be mounted as <ins>/testbinarytable1volume/</ins> in the Ezmeral Data Fabric File System.

 **Now we can create the Binary Table**